hashirahmad/netlify-react-public/README.md

  3. Third task
  4. etc . . .

+## 17-02-2020
+1. `TypeWriter` component added for typing animation effect
+2. Full `HTML` formatting supported
+3. Customizable in terms of delaying between each line

 ## 16-02-2020
 1. Fixed a bug in `ComplexCard` and `CustomTypography` where if text is not in array it would not be `parsed` for HTML.